All Episodes

 He lays out all the violations.

-He lays out all the irregularities, he lays out all the problems, and there are a lot of people in jail for doing exactly what he's exonerated Hillary Clinton for today.
+And there are a lot of people in jail for doing exactly what he's exonerated Hillary Clinton for today.

 Where does Petraeus go to get his reputation back?

-I mean, Comey admits that it's likely that hostile adversaries have seen detailed data from her servers that she had more than one.
+I mean, Comey admits that it's likely that hostile adversaries have seen detailed data from her servers, that she had more than one.

-There's there's not a reasonable prosecutor out there that would make this case that would bring these charges.
+There's not a reasonable prosecutor out there that would make this case that would bring these charges.

-Uh the Clintons pulled a trick.
+The Clintons pulled a trick.

 And here's another thing.